rubytechme/FinTech-ETL-Analysis/README.md

 ### Feature Engineering:
 1. Credit History Age
-I transformed the credit history age column into an integer column by extracted the numerical elements in the column, using the regex(regular expressions).
+I transformed the credit history age column into an integer column by extracting the numerical elements in the column, using the regex(regular expressions).
 By this I searched for a 2 digit numeric and then retrieved its match.
 Then I converted it from a string to an integer by combining them as decimals using division 12.

 This new column was called Credit history age edit.
-I then went ahead to fill it with the mean but only group to each 4 occurrence of the customer name for more uniformity.
+I then went ahead to fill it with the mean but only group to each 4 occurrences of the customer name for more uniformity.

 ## Analysis/Insights: